6 SW Wisconsin educators honored for 'educational and community leadership'

-Six southwest Wisconsin educators have been named Educators of Promise in the state.
+Six southwest Wisconsin educators were named Educators of Promise in the state Wednesday.

 Benton